-Copeland Risk Managed Dividend Growth Fund and the Copeland International Risk Managed Dividend Growth Fund, each currently offers three share classes: Class A shares, Class C shares and Class I shares.
-Copeland SMID Cap Dividend Growth Fund currently offers Class A shares and Class I shares.
-Each share class represents an interest in the same assets of the respective Fund, has the same rights and is identical in all material respects except that (i) each class of shares may be subject to different (or no) sales loads, (ii) each class of shares may bear different (or no) distribution fees or shareholder servicing fees; (iii) certain other class specific expenses will be borne solely by the class to which such expenses are attributable, including transfer agent fees attributable to a specific class of shares, printing and postage expenses related to preparing and distributing materials to current shareholders of a specific class, registration fees incurred by a specific class of shares, the expenses of administrative personnel and services required to support the shareholders of a specific class, litigation or other legal expenses relating to a class of shares, Trustees' fees or expenses incurred as a result of issues relating to a specific class of shares and accounting fees and expenses relating to a specific class of shares; (iv) each class will have exclusive voting rights with respect to matters relating to its own distribution arrangements; and (v) certain classes offer different features and services to shareholders and may have different investment minimums.
+Copeland SMID Cap Dividend Growth Fund currently offers two share classes: Class A shares and Class I shares.
+Copeland Dividend Growth Fund currently offers three share classes: Class A shares, Class C shares and Class I shares.
+Copeland International Small Cap fund currently offers two share classes: Class A shares and Class I shares.
+Each share class represents an interest in the same assets of the respective Fund, has the same rights and is identical in all material respects except that: (i) each class of shares may be subject to different (or no) sales loads; (ii) each class of shares may bear different (or no) distribution fees or shareholder servicing fees; (iii) certain other class specific expenses will be borne solely by the class to which such expenses are attributable, including transfer agent fees attributable to a specific class of shares, printing and postage expenses related to preparing and distributing materials to current shareholders of a specific class, registration fees incurred by a specific class of shares, the expenses of administrative personnel and services required to support the shareholders of a specific class, litigation or other legal expenses relating to a class of shares, Trustees' fees or expenses incurred as a result of issues relating to a specific class of shares and accounting fees and expenses relating to a specific class of shares; (iv) each class will have exclusive voting rights with respect to matters relating to its own distribution arrangements; and (v) certain classes offer different features and services to shareholders and may have different investment minimums.
 The Board of Trustees may classify and reclassify the shares of a Fund into additional classes of shares at a future date.